ArchitectAK/DaggerRxKotlin-Adnroid/README.md

 # Dagger2Retrofit2RxKotlinRxAndroidApplication

-An Example to demonstrate the use of Dagger2 with RxKotlin with Retrofit2 in Android
+A Kotlin project to demonstrate the use of Dagger2 with RxKotlin with Retrofit2 in Android

 Apply plugins to app level build.gradle